-For undergraduate programmes, the conditions of your offer must be fulfilled before 31 August of the admissions cycle in which you have applied as outlined in your offer communication.
+For undergraduate programmes, the conditions of your offer must be fulfilled before the deadline set by UCAS (usually 31 August of the admissions cycle in which you have applied) and as outlined in your offer communication.
 If you are not able to satisfy the conditions of your offer until after the relevant deadline, we may be able to confirm your place but this will be at our discretion, subject to timing and whether places remain on the relevant programme.